 Use Pillow Covers And Bed Sheets

 You cannot imagine how harmful those tiny dust mites are for your respiratory health.
 These tiny creatures are not just dust collectors but asthma triggers as well.
 Make a barrier between your sleeping areas and dust mites with the help of appropriate pillow covers, mattress covers, and bed sheets.
 Avoid down-filled pillows and comforters; dust mites love these stuffy places and often live there.
-Also, use hot water to wash your bedding, so
+Also, use hot water to wash your bedding, so that germs and dust mites stay far away from your bedroom.

 Choose A New Home For Your Pets